 - V v A former employer: Claimant with pre-existing health conditions claimed she was rendered housebound by the lack of a suitable ergonomic chair at work, and claimed a substantial 7-figure sum.
 Victoria (later led by James Hurd) represented the former employer at interim hearings, and advised and drafted court documents (the case settled);

 - A v An insurance company: represented at a 7-day trial a Claimant suffering from a chronic pain condition, namely fibromyalgia, claiming over £200,000 in compensation following a road traffic accident.
-The central issues at trial were medical causation, and the extent of her disability (surveillance evidence was produced by the Defendant);
+The central issues at trial were medical causation, and the extent of her disability and whether her claim was exaggerated (surveillance evidence was produced by the Defendant);

 - Murray v Devenish [2018] EWHC 1895 QB: nine-day High Court trial of sexual abuse allegations from the 1970s (led by Mary O’Rourke KC), which involved an interlocutory appeal concerning substitution of medical expert (Murray v Devenish [2017] EWCA Civ 1016);